The Richmond Community College Foundation hosts every spring the Anniversary Gala, a spectacular night of food, cocktails, live music and dancing.

 This year's Anniversary Gala will be held from 6:30 to 10 p.m.
-Saturday, May 6, at the Cole Auditorium.
-The College Foundation will also be honoring Citizen of the Year John Jackson at the Gala.
-Jackson is president of Richmond Memorial Hospital and Sandhills Regional Medical Center.
-He received the distinguished Citizen of the Year award for his community leadership and support.
-The Gala will feature live entertainment by the band Risse, as well as a red carpet photo experience for guests.
+Saturday, April 14 at the Cole Auditorium.
+At the Gala, the College Foundation will also be honoring J.C.
+Lamm as its Distinguished Citizen of the Year.
+Mr. Lamm is a Trustee Emeritus and is on the RichmondCC Foundation Board of Directors; he has provided many dedicated years of service to the College.
+The Gala will also feature live entertainment by the band Fantastic Shakers and a red carpet photo experience for guests.

 Tickets to the semi-formal event are $50 per person, with corporate sponsorships available beginning at $1,000.
 For ticket or sponsorship information, contact Sara Allen at (910) 410-1808 or email email@example.com.

 Members of the Director's Circle are treated to an elegant night with a gourmet dinner on stage of the Cole Auditorium, getting a performer's view of the auditorium, at the end of the DeWitt Performing Arts Series.
 Director's Circle members get priority renewal on DeWitt series tickets, reserved parking, and a pre-show reception with opportunities to meet and greet performers.

 The 2017-2018 DeWitt Performing Arts Series wraps up with the Director's Circle End of the Year Dinner on Saturday, May 3, beginning with a toasting reception at 6:30 p.m. in the atrium of the Cole Auditorium.
 All Director's Circle members are invited to attend.